ChristophShyper/presentation-okta-saml-aws/Article.md

 ## How the login process looks like

-The login process with AWS SSO using Okta involves the following steps:
+The login process with AWS SSO using SAML involves the following steps:
 1. **User Authentication**: Users log in to the IdP (e.g., Okta) portal with their credentials.
 2. **SSO Authentication**: The IdP authenticates the user and generates a SAML assertion.
 3. **SAML Assertion**: The IdP sends the SAML assertion to AWS SSO, requesting temporary credentials.